kjasn/Simple-Bank/README.md

 - Each user can have many accounts with **different** currency.
 - Each email address can only bind one user, it means email field is unique.

 ## Bcrypt Password

 Basically, we do not save plain password text, instead we prefer to save encrypted password.
 Here we use bcrypt to generate hashed password.

 In this encrypt algorithm, we use a **random salt** and a cost(the iterate times) to encrypt the provided password:

 1. Although the provided passwords are the same, it can generates different hash value.

 2. For comparing and checking password, it use the cost and the same salt from the hash value to encrypt the provided password, then check if the new hash value equals the provided one.

+## Authentication & Authorization

+We can make authentication via a specific middleware, and register is for a router group which contain all api that need be authorized before pass to call real handlers.

+For authorization, it is API specific.